 - Working from home

 - Cost estimating

 - Biddability/constructability reviews

 - The differences between program and construction management

 Adapt & Advance workshops enable participants to analyze industry trends and discuss challenges in a casual, interactive group setting.
 Our speakers bring topics to life in relatable ways using real project experience and examples.

 If there’s one thing we’ve learned through this period of hardship and social distancing, it’s the importance of community.
 Harris plans to continue our Adapt & Advance workshops to maintain and grow our strong connections.
 We have developed new topics around creative financing, fostering inclusive project teams, and innovation and technology.

 I’m proud to be part of a company so deeply rooted in its purpose of building stronger communities, and I am hopeful for what lies ahead.
 In partnership with our clients, Harris stands ready to shape a more equitable, resilient, and sustainable future.

-Feel free to reach out to our Director of Strategic Pursuits, Marianne Fargas, PMP, if you’re interested in setting up an Adapt & Advance workshop with your team!
+Feel free to reach out to our Vice President of Marketing, Marianne Fargas, PMP, if you’re interested in setting up an Adapt & Advance workshop with your team!

 Harris & Associates